kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ```

-> NOTE: See [automated-software-deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment) for more information on deployments and upgrades.
+> NOTE: See [Automated Software Deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment) for more information on deployments and upgrades.

 ### build-package.sh